 There isn’t an airline that allows snakes in the cabin with you.
-The best you’ll find is that you can have them travel as cargo on the same flight as you fly.
-Other airlines’ policies include:
+The best you’ll find is that you can have them travel as cargo on the same flight.
+Other airlines’ policies are:

-- Air Canada: accepts a wide range of live animals for cargo shipping, including snakes.
+- Air Canada Air Canada accepts many live animals for cargo shipping, including snakes.
 They have similar container requirements to other airlines.

 - Alaska Airlines: Alaska Airlines specifically state that they allow “non-poisonous” reptiles to fly as cargo or checked-in baggage.

 - JetBlue Airways: JetBlue doesn’t allow animals to fly as cargo.
 Since they don’t allow snakes in the cabin, this means you can’t fly JetBlue and take your snake with you.